-Since Hagens Berman’s founding, it has sought to work toward one simple goal: work for the greater good.
+Since Hagens Berman’s founding, the firm has sought to work toward one simple goal: work for the greater good.
 Hagens Berman has established a nationally recognized environmental litigation practice, having handled several landmark cases in the Northwest, the nation and internationally.

-Hagens Berman believes that protecting and repairing our environment from damage caused by irresponsible and illegal use is some of the most rewarding work a law firm can do.
-Our firm has established an internationally recognized environmental litigation practice.
+Hagens Berman believes that protecting and restoring our environment from damage caused by irresponsible and illegal corporate action is some of the most rewarding work a law firm can do.
+As our firm has grown, we have established an internationally recognized environmental litigation practice.

 Hagens Berman’s success in environmental litigation stems from a deep understanding of the medical and environmental science that measures potential hazards.
 That expertise is translated into the courtroom as our attorneys explain those hazards to a judge or jury in easily understood terms.

-The firm has fostered deep relationships with top-notch environmental experts that result in resonating arguments and court victories, as well as thoroughly researched and vetted investigations.
+Our firm’s fostered deep relationships with top-notch environmental experts result in resonating arguments and court victories, as well as thoroughly researched and vetted investigations

-Our firm holds the issue of environmental law closely and has taken an active role in expanding this practice area.
+Environmental law is a priority at our firm and we have taken an active role in expanding this practice area.
 In 2003, Steve Berman and his wife Kathy worked with the University of Washington to create the Kathy and Steve Berman Environmental Law Clinic, giving law students the training and opportunities needed to become hands-on advocates for the environment.

 - Exxon Valdez Oil Spill Litigation

-Hagens Berman represents the cities of San Francisco and Oakland, Calif. in two lawsuits filed against BP, Chevron Corp., Exxon Mobil Corp., Royal Dutch Shell PLC and ConocoPhillips alleging that the Big Oil giants are responsible for the cities’ costs of protecting themselves from global warming-induced sea level rise, including expenses to construct seawalls to protect the two cities’ more than 5 million residents.
-The newly filed case seek an order requiring defendants to abate the global warminginduced sea level rise by funding an abatement program to build sea walls and other infrastructure.
-Attorneys for the cities say this abatement fund will be in the billions.
+Hagens Berman has taken on BP, Chevron Corp., Exxon Mobil Corp., Royal Dutch Shell PLC and ConocoPhillips in multiple actions alleging that the Big Oil giants are responsible for the various municipalities’ costs of protecting from global warming-induced sea level rise, including expenses to construct seawalls in some instances.
+The cases seek to require defendants to abate the global warming-induced sea level rise by funding an abatement program to build sea walls and other infrastructure.

 - Kivalina Global Warming Litigation